josherrickson/workshop-margins/stata_markdown/stata.md

 | Other | ??? | | Black vs Other | ??? |
 </center>

+We only get 50% of relevant pieces of information from the regression coefficients.

 When we begin to include interactions in the model, even less useful information can be extracted via regression coefficients alone.